The Tidewater Emergency

 The council's 24-member board of directors represents the 10 cities and counties within the Tidewater EMS region plus six other medical organizations.
 The 10 jurisdictions are the cities of Chesapeake, Franklin, Norfolk, Portsmouth, Suffolk, Virginia Beach and the counties of Accomack, Isle of Wight, Northampton and Southampton.

-The pdf TEMS Strategic Plan 2015-2018 Rev 3-19-2015 (17 KB) is fully revised every three years by the board of directors and interim revisions are accomplished annually.
+The TEMS Strategic Plan 2018-2021 Rev 3-8-2018 is fully revised every three years by the board of directors and interim revisions are accomplished annually.
 A number of standing committees assist the board accomplish the goals and objectives identified in the plan, and workgroups, taskforces and subcommittees assist the standing committees.
 See our meeting and event calendar and committee descriptions all available from the left menu.

 For a nice review of the council's past accomplishments, all folder Annual Reports dating back to 2000 are posted.